 Ian’s passion for music and love of teaching make him a perfect fit for drum instruction at the St. Pete School of Rock.

 Vocal Teacher, Guitar Teacher, Bass Teacher, Keyboard Teacher

 Chris’ varied background includes church choirs, musical theatre, and live stage performances as a solo act as well as part of a band.
 A native of St. Pete, Chris is a Gibbs High School graduate where his focus was musical theatre and performance.
 He joined the LA music scene after high school, honing his songwriting, production, and engineering, and playing as part of “All Day Breakfast,” an indie rock band which toured throughout the Southern US in 2019.
 Upon moving to St. Pete, he also began playing as a solo act under the name “Topher Kinney.”
 In addition to vocals, Chris is also a talented multi-instrumentalist, proficient in guitar, keys, and bass.

-Guitar Teacher, Bass Teacher, Keys Teacher, Singing Teacher
+Guitar Teacher, Bass Teacher, Keys Teacher, Vocal Teacher

 Nico picked up the guitar at the age of fifteen and never put it down.
 Quickly developing a taste for blues and folk music, he fell in love with artists like Simon and Garfunkel, The Beatles, and Hozier, and decided to pursue his passion for music and music education through his high school’s band, choir, and theater programs, before pursuing a degree in music education at Toccoa Falls College and later the University of South Florida.
 During his time in college, Nico picked up piano, bass, and vocals, and performed in various Manhattan choir productions at venues like the Lincoln Center and Carnegie Hall.
 Nico teaches guitar, bass, piano, and vocals to the students here at the St. Pete School of Rock.